synchronizing/mitm/README.md

 mitm.run()
 ```

-Above is the default values for the `MITM` class.

-While the example above is sufficient for printing out incoming/outgoing messages, the bread and butter of `mitm` is the ability to add custom protocols and middlewares.
+This will start a proxy on port 8888 that is capable of intercepting all HTTP traffic (with support for `CONNECT`), and log all activity.

 #### Protocols

-`mitm` allows the addition of custom application-layer protocols that can be used to intercept and redirect traffic.
-Built-into the `mitm` library is the HTTP protocol (with TLS/`CONNECT` support).
-To read and understand more about protocols check out the documentations.
+`mitm` comes with a set of built-in protocols, and a way to add your own. `Protocols` and are used to implement custom
+[application-layer protocols](https://en.wikipedia.org/wiki/Application_layer) that interpret and route traffic.
+Out-of-the-box `HTTP` is available.

 #### Middlewares

-Custom middlewares allow programmatic customizations to incoming and outgoing requests.
-Middlewares can be used to modify the request, response, or both.
-To read and understand more about middlewares check out the documentation.
+Middleware are used to implement event-driven behavior as it relates to the client and server connection.
+Out-of-the-box `Log` is available.

 ### Example